plone/training/docs/theming/theme_scratch.md

 Click on `Create Plone site` to add your site.

-You see some basic styling because a precompiled theme.css has been shipped with the template.
+You see some basic styling because a precompiled `src/plonetheme/munich/theme/css/theme.min.css` has been shipped with the template.
 Bevor we start theming we're going to add a copy of the main template to our theme package.

 ## Override Main Template